-The MNOPF is closed to new members however some existing employees may qualify to contribute to the MNOPF, a defined benefit scheme, with a contribution rate of 15.5%.
-The Council, Orkney Towage and Orkney Ferries made contributions to this fund of £121,900 in the year.
+The MNOPF is closed to new members however some existing employees may qualify to contribute to the MNOPF, a defined benefit scheme, with contribution rates of between 12.2% and 20.0%.
+The Council, Orkney Towage and Orkney Ferries made company contributions to this fund of £132,044 in the year.
 It is a multiple employer scheme and the company is unable to identify its share of the underlying assets and liabilities.
 As at the last full valuation, reported in March 2012, the pre-78 (old) section of MNOPF had a surplus of assets over liabilities, while the post-78 (new) section had a deficit.
 The trustees of the new section may in future request further deficit contributions depending on the results of future actuarial valuations of the fund.